intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 The server-side rendering process must be started with `SSR_HYBRID=1`.

-> :warning: **Only for development environments**: The PWA must be run with secure URLs as well if no NGINX is deployed that handles the access to the PWA via `https`.
+> :warning: **Only for development environments**: The PWA must also be run with secure URLs if NGINX to handle `https` access to the PWA is not deployed.
+>
-> See [SSR Startup - Development](../guides/ssr-startup.md#development) for reference how you can achieve that locally.
+> See [SSR Startup - Development](../guides/ssr-startup.md#development) for a reference on how you to achieve this locally.

 > :warning: **Only for development environments**: It might be necessary to set `TRUST_ICM=1` if the used development ICM is deployed with an insecure certificate.

-Also, the **Service Worker must be disabled** for the PWA, as it installs itself into the browser of the client device and takes over the routing process, making it impossible to break out of the PWA and delegate to the ICM.
+Also, the **Service Worker must be disabled** for the PWA, as it installs itself in the browser of the client device and takes over the routing process, making it impossible to break out of the PWA and delegate to the ICM.
 The Service Worker is disabled by default.

 ### Mapping Table